loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/11-boundary-summary_en.md

 # Boundary Theory Summary: Boundary Nature of Physics

-> *"Bulk is a phantom of boundary data; all real physical objects live on the boundary."*
+> *"From the GLS perspective, the bulk is viewed as a projection of boundary data; physical objects are primarily defined on the boundary."*

 ## 🎯 Core Review

-In this chapter, we completed a **paradigm revolution from bulk to boundary**.
-Let's review this amazing journey.
+In this chapter, we explored a **paradigm shift from bulk to boundary**.
+Let's review this theoretical journey.

 ### Core Insight